acceleratedscience/open-ad-toolkit/readme/models.md

     Starting from your [AWS dashboard]:

-    -   Search for "IAM" in the search bar
+    -   Search for _"IAM"_ in the search bar
-    -   From your [IAM dashboard], click "[Users]" in the lefthand sidebar
+    -   From your [IAM dashboard], click _"[Users]"_ in the lefthand sidebar
-    -   Click the "Create user" button in the top right hand corner
+    -   Click the _"Create user"_ button in the top right hand corner
-    -   Leave the "Provide user access to the AWS Management Console" box unchecked
+    -   Leave the _"Provide user access to the AWS Management Console"_ box unchecked
-    -   Up next on the "Set Permissions" screen, select the third option: "Attach policies directly"
+    -   Up next on the _"Set Permissions"_ screen, select the third option: _"Attach policies directly"_
-    -   In the box below click the "Create policy" button
+    -   In the box below click the _"Create policy"_ button
     -   Create a new policy with minimal permissions for Skypilot, following thye [Skypilot instructions](https://skypilot.readthedocs.io/en/latest/cloud-setup/cloud-permissions/aws.html)
-    -   On the next screen, search for the policy you just created, which would be called "minimal-skypilot-policy" per the instructions
+    -   On the next screen, search for the policy you just created, which would be called `minimal-skypilot-policy` per the instructions
     -   Finish the process to attach the policy to your user

     </div>